 Azure Maps currently do not allow using custom styles for maps.

-Toolset allows you to set a default map style for your site and also to select a style per map, which overwrites the default one.
+Toolset Maps allows you to easily use these custom styles when displaying maps.
+You can set a default map style for your site and also to select a style per map, which overwrites the default one.
 The following two images show examples of different styles.

 You need to copy this code and paste it into a text editor of your choice.
 Then, save the file with the .json extension, for example: